What are your mortgage options when moving home?

 Find your new home and make an offer

-Once your offer is accepted, submit the full mortgage application with all supporting documentation.
+When your offer is accepted, put in the full mortgage application along with all your supporting documents.

 - 07